 Waiving the Student Health Insurance Plan

-To file a waiver application, you must present evidence of comparable coverage as defined by the Massachusetts Qualifying Student Health Insurance Program.
+You must present evidence of comparable coverage as defined by the Massachusetts Qualifying Student Health Insurance Program in order to submit a waiver application.
 It is your responsibility to determine whether your coverage is comparable.
+You can only re-enroll during open enrollment periods or with a valid qualifying life event (e.g. loss of other health insurance coverage).

 Per Massachusetts regulations, your coverage must:

-- A Health Benefit Plan that provides reasonably comprehensive health coverage to the student throughout the school year, including preventive and primary care, emergency services, surgical services, hospitalization benefits, ambulatory patient services, mental health services, and prescription drugs; and
+- Provide reasonably comprehensive health coverage to the student throughout the school year, including preventive and primary care, emergency services, surgical services, hospitalization benefits, ambulatory patient services, mental health services, and prescription drugs; and

-- The services covered under the Health Plan Benefit are reasonably accessible to the student in the area where the student attends school.
+- Be reasonably accessible in the area where the student attends school.

 Your coverage cannot be:

 - Through the Health Safety Net, MassHealth Limited, or the Children's Medical Security Program

 - From an insurance carrier outside the U.S. or coverage by foreign National Health Service programs, unless you are studying outside of the United States and the insurance provides coverage in that location

 - From a health benefit plan that provides coverage through a closed network of providers, not reasonably accessible in the state of Massachusetts, for all but emergency services

 Coverage Away from Home

-Not all plans will offer coverage for services reasonably accessible to you in Massachusetts.
-Although your other insurance may meet the definition of comparable coverage, we recommend you review the Waiver Checklist.
-The checklist is a guideline designed to help you further evaluate your plan and assess whether your insurance would work for you while away from home.
+Not all plans offer coverage for services reasonably accessible to you in Massachusetts.
+Although your other insurance may meet the definition of comparable coverage, we recommend you review the Waiver Checklist to help you assess whether your insurance would provide coverage for you while away from home.

 Waiving the Student Health Fee

 A limited number of students who meet certain criteria are eligible to waive the Student Health Fee.
-Having other health insurance coverage does not qualify as a reason to waive the Student Health Fee, even if it allows you to waive the Student Health Insurance Plan.
+Coverage by other health insurance coverage does not qualify as a reason to waive the Student Health Fee, even if it allows you to waive the Student Health Insurance Plan.

 - Traveling scholar/study abroad student studying outside the country